Minimum 2:1 (or equivalent) or an appropriate first degree and postgraduate qualification

 A key area of this theme is understanding how land management impacts upon biodiversity in the environment, and on the development of more effective management options to conserve the diversity of plant species.
-The Department of Environment, Earth and Ecosystems hosts the Floodplain Meadows Partnership, which specialises in the management, promotion and restoration of floodplain meadows in England and Wales.
+The School of Environment, Earth and Ecosystem Sciences hosts the Floodplain Meadows Partnership, which specialises in the management, promotion and restoration of floodplain meadows in England and Wales.
 The ecology/conservation of a diverse range of plant and animal species is currently being studied, including brown hares in Yorkshire, bumblebees in Wiltshire and grassland ecology in Siberia.
 The techniques used range from field survey to experiments in controlled environments.
 There is a strong focus on citizen science approaches via the Evolution Megalab and iSpot.

 - Environmental impacts of volcanoes

 - Mammal conservation in tropical forests

 - Management of mineral extraction sites for wader conservation

 - Microbe interaction with minerals and microbial weathering of rocks